gkoulouras/Nullomers-Assessor/README.md

 <b>Publication:</b>

 <i>Manuscript submitted for publication.
-We will update this section as soon as the article is published.</i>
+We will update this section as soon as the paper is published.</i>

 <b>Contact:</b>